-When the police arrived at the middle-class home in Tizayuca, a small town in the state of Hidalgo, the place had already been deserted.
-In the backyard, they found 7 women and 4 men, all lying on the pavement, slashed to death.
-Eleven bodies in total.
-In the bushes nearby, they found four children, in severe trauma and unable to speak.
+When the police arrived at the cedar-shingled duplex in a middle-class part of Tizayuca, Hidalgo, the place seemed completely deserted.
+In the backyard, they found the bodies of 7 women and 4 men laying on the pavement, each slashed to death.
+Eventually, they heard murmurs in the bushes nearby, where they discovered four terrified children, trembling and unable to speak.

-The cops told the reporters gathered outside that it was a settling of scores between criminals, and that most of the victims had served time for felonies.
-The party host, a man named Ruben, had only recently left Barrientos prison, where he was sent for kidnapping, theft and larceny.
+The cops told the reporters gathered at the scene that it was a settling of scores between criminals, and that most of the victims were convicted felons.
+The host, a man named Rubén, had just left Barrientos prison, where he served time for kidnapping, theft and larceny.

 The kids later testified that as the killers sliced off parts of each victim’s body – their mothers and fathers – they didn’t move a bone, just listened intently from their hiding spot.

 Since the beginning of 2017, killings in Mexico have risen dramatically.
 In May alone, 2,186 homicides were recorded – nearly 500 per week.